AntonioRodriguezRuiz/HarmonyAPI/Readme.md

 Now click on the "Maven" panel in the right and run `harmony-api->Lifecycle->install`.
 A new package and new classes should appear in `src/main/java/HarmonyDatabase` including tables and routines.

-***Important!!*** -> This file will be removed when the database is set up an external device, do not execute it either at any other other moment but to test the connection at the beggining of the project, since it will reset the database
+***Important!!*** -> This file will be removed when the database is set up an external device, do not execute it either at any other moment but to test the connection at the beggining of the project, since it will reset the database

 ## Connection Test